FrancoisCarouge/Kalman/README.md

 See installation instructions in [INSTALL.txt](INSTALL.txt).

-# Performance

-The [benchmarks](benchmark) share some performance information.

-![Float](benchmark/float.svg)

-# Motivation
+# Considerations

+## Motivations

 Kalman filters can be difficult to learn, use, and implement.
 Users often need fair algebra, domain, and software knowledge.
 Inadequacy leads to incorrectness, underperformance, and a big ball of mud.

 This package explores what could be a Kalman filter implementation a la standard library.
-The following concerns and tradeoffs are considered:
+The following concerns are considered:
-- Separation of the application domain.
+- Separation of the application domain and integration needs.
-- Separation of the algebra implementation.
+- Separation of the mathematical concepts and linear algebra implementation.
-- Generalization of the support.
+- Generalization of the modern C++ language and library support.

+## Selected Tradeoffs

+In theory there is no difference between theory and practice, while in practice there is:

+- Update and prediction additional arguments are stored in the filter at the costs of memory and performance for the benefits of consistent data access and records.

+## Lessons Learned

+Design, development, and testing uncovered unexpected facets of the projects:

+- The filter's state, output, and input column vectors should be type template parameters to allow the filter to participate in full-compile time verification of unit and index-type safeties.

+## Performance

+The [benchmarks](benchmark) share some performance information.

+![Float](benchmark/float.svg)

 # Resources